Aoldri/anomaly-definitions/README.md

 class "new_class" (super_class)
 ```

+In a hacky way, this also loads variables, functions, and classes from other scripts into their own namespace - replicating how the engine loads the Lua scripts.
+In essence, this should allow autocomplete and Go To Definition commands to work on variables referenced from library scripts.

 ## Usage
 Add the path to the repo to `Lua › Workspace: Library` in the workspace settings of the LSP extension, like so:
 ```java